 Topics in the Table of Contents include: preparing a budget, summarizing your project, organizing your proposal, fitting your idea to the funding, crowdfunding, finding & connecting with funders, the application process, reporting results, and saying thank you; plus useful checklists and samples in the appendices.
 Many thanks to the author for sharing her expertise!”

-The 2017 summer and 2017-2018 Winter editions of BC Bookworld has listed the Grant Writing and Funding Coach as one of British Columbia Publishers’ top sellers.
+The 2017 summer and 2017-2018 Winter editions of BC Bookworld have listed the Grant Writing and Funding Coach as one of British Columbia Publishers’ top sellers.

 Shaun Polczer–Chestermere Anchor City News, Alberta June 8, 2017